Zoom sur le charbon végétal activé

 What is activated charcoal?

-Activated charcoal is the result of the two-stage calcination of carbon-rich plant organic matter (wood bark, coconut shells, plant residues, etc.).
-First, the material is subjected to very high temperatures (between 600°C and 900°C), in the absence of water and oxygen.
-It is then recalcined at the same temperatures, but in the presence of water vapor, air, or oxidizing gases.
-This second stage allows its activation, i.e. the formation of numerous pores allowing the absorption of unwanted substances.
+Activated charcoal is the result of a two-stage calcination process using carbon-rich plant matter (wood bark, coconut shells, plant residues, etc.).
+First, the material is subjected to very high temperatures (between 600°C and 900°C) in the absence of water and oxygen.
+It is then recalcined at the same temperatures, but in the presence of steam, air, or oxidizing gases.
+This second stage activates the charcoal, creating numerous pores that allow it to absorb unwanted substances.

 What are the benefits?

-Activated charcoal is recognized by the European Commission (Regulation (EU) No. 432/2012 of May 16, 2012) as helping to reduce excess flatulence after meals, when following the instructions for use: 1 gram 30 minutes before the meal, and 1 gram just after it (see the recommendations on the product label).
-It is frequently used as a dietary supplement in cases of bloating and intestinal gas.
-It can also be combined with active ingredients known for their detoxifying properties, such as dandelion or turmeric.
-It is also popular in many culinary recipes, appreciated for its original black color and its many virtues.
-It is also used in various cosmetics, such as purifying face masks or as a natural whitening agent in toothpaste formulas.
+Activated charcoal is recognized by the European Commission (Regulation (EU) No. 432/2012 of 16 May 2012) as helping to reduce excessive flatulence after meals, when used according to the instructions: 1 gram 30 minutes before meals and 1 gram immediately after (see product label recommendations).
+It is frequently used as a dietary supplement for bloating and intestinal gas.
+It can also be combined with ingredients known for their detoxifying properties, such as dandelion or turmeric.
+It is also gaining popularity in many culinary recipes, appreciated for its distinctive black color and numerous health benefits.
+It is also used in various cosmetics, such as purifying face masks, and as a natural whitening agent in toothpaste formulas.

 How to determine its effectiveness?

-Not all charcoal is equal in terms of porosity.
+Not all activated charcoal is equal in terms of porosity.
 There is no recognized analytical method for measuring the adsorption surface area of activated charcoal.
 However, it is possible to determine its phenazone index.
-This method, recognized by the European Pharmacopoeia, allows the determination of the efficiency of its adsorption capacity.
+This method, recognized by the European Pharmacopoeia, allows for the determination of its adsorption capacity efficiency.
 Thus, a phenazone index of 20% means that 100 mg of charcoal can adsorb 20 mg of gas or impurities.
-A phenazone level indicated on the product label will help guide consumer choices.
+The phenazone level indicated on the product label will help guide consumer choice.

 Good to know:

-The charcoal used in these situations is not the same as the charcoal used for barbecues.
-Since the materials were not subjected to the same conditions, they therefore have specific applications.
-It is important to respect a minimum of 2 hours between taking any other medication.
-Due to its strong adsorbent power, charcoal could reduce the effects of other ingested products.
-It is also not recommended for pregnant or breastfeeding women, as well as children.
+The charcoal used in these situations is not the same as that used for barbecues.
+Since the materials have not been subjected to the same conditions, they have very specific applications.
+It is important to wait at least two hours between using charcoal and taking any other medication.
+Due to its strong adsorbing properties, charcoal could reduce the effectiveness of other ingested products.
+It is also not recommended for pregnant or breastfeeding women, or for children.